ykjaat6104/LLM-Cost-and-Token-Efficiency-Analysis/README.md

-#  LLM Cost & Token Efficiency Analyzer📊💹
+#  LLM Cost & Token Efficiency Analysis📊💹

 > 📊 Benchmark 14 LLMs across Groq, Gemini, Cerebras, OpenAI, and Anthropic.
 Compare cost, latency, token usage, and accuracy — free-tier and paid-tier — all in one Jupyter notebook.